Texas commercial contractors review blueprints at construction site.

 Experience is more than just the number of years a company has been in business.
 You need a contractor with a proven track record of completing projects similar to yours in scope, size, and complexity.
 Ask to see their portfolio and, more importantly, ask for references from past clients, architects, and even subcontractors.
 A great contractor will have strong relationships across the industry.
 When you talk to their references, ask about their communication style, how they handled unexpected issues, and whether they met budget and timeline expectations.
 Hearing directly from others who have worked with them provides invaluable insight into their reliability and workmanship.

-Assess Financial Stability
+Why Their Financial Stability Matters

 A contractor's financial health is a strong indicator of their ability to complete your project successfully.
 A financially unstable firm might struggle to pay subcontractors and suppliers on time, leading to delays and potential liens on your property.
 One of the biggest red flags is a bid that comes in significantly lower than all the others.
 While it might seem tempting, an unusually low price can signal desperation or that the contractor has cut corners on materials or labor.
 Don't be afraid to do your due diligence.
 You can request a financial statement or run a credit check to ensure they have the stability to see your project through to completion without financial drama.